Muzammil24/Capstone01_BA08/README.md

 01_Deployment_Code.zip uses flask to deploy the code that forecasts future values.

-In Technical Support it is common to focus entirely on the short-term forecasting that forms an input to the scheduling process.

-The same code is converted into a flask app to create and User interface to upload a file and forecast future values.
+The same code( Time Series code using Fb_prophet (Time_Seriesv4_FB_Parameter_Tuned.ipynb)) is converted into a flask app to create and User interface to upload a file and forecast future values.

 The UI asks for the following Information.